Physical activity during the pandemic for older adults

 The Body Coach - Home Workouts for Seniors

-The Body Coach (otherwise known as Joe Wicks) is an English fitness coach, TV presenter and author.
+Joe Wicks, otherwise known as The Body Coach is a fitness coach, TV presenter and author.
 His YouTube channel has hundreds of exercise videos for both adults and children to follow at home, regardless of fitness level.
 Recently he has uploaded some 'home workouts for seniors videos' including a 10 minute chair workout.

 Chartered Society of Physiotherapy